kumarlabgit/ESL-PSC/README.md

 `python esl_multimatrix.py --output_file_base_name output_file_name --species_groups_file /path/to/species_groups_file  --alignments_dir /path/to/alignments/dir --use_logspace --cancel_only_partner`

-##### We also include `esl_multimatrix.exe` which can be substituted for `python esl_multimatrix.py` in the above command and will run on Windows.

 To see all of the options available for any of the scripts in this directory, you can use `python [script_name].py --help`

 See [Demo](#demo) for an example of a run command you can try with an included data set.

-## Installation and Dependncies ##
+## Installation and Dependencies ##

-When running on Windows using `esl_multimatrix.exe` all dependencies are included and no further installations are necessary.

-When running ESL-PSC using the included python scripts, it requires a linux operating system and python 3.
-It has been tested using Ubuntu 20 with Python 3.8.
+ESL-PSC requires python 3.10 or higher.
+It has been tested on recent MacOS, Windows and Linux systems.
 The following Python libraries are required:

 - BioPython
 - NumPy